 When it comes to flying with charcoal, the Transportation Security Administration (TSA) has specific guidelines in place to ensure the safety of all passengers.
 As of the current regulations, charcoal is not allowed in carry-on bags.

-This is primarily due to the potential fire hazard that charcoal can pose during a flight.
 The TSA strictly prohibits any flammable materials in the cabin to maintain a safe and secure environment for everyone on board.

 If you attempt to bring charcoal in your carry-on bag, it will most likely be confiscated by the TSA during the security screening process.
 So, it’s best to avoid packing charcoal in your carry-on and instead opt for other options.